jeremygray/pyfilesec/README.txt

 easily extensible framework for adding other encryption backends (e.g., PyCrypto or GPG, should they be desired), without requiring changes to the API.

-The integrated test-suite passes on Mac OS (10.8.3) and Linux (CentOS 6.4, Debian squeeze, and Ubuntu 12.04), using 6 different versions of OpenSSL.
+The integrated test-suite passes on Mac OS (10.8) and Linux (CentOS 6.4, Debian squeeze, and Ubuntu 12.04), using 7 different versions of OpenSSL.
-Windows support will be added soon, and Python 3.x support looks easy (2to3 passes now).
+Python 3.x support looks easy (2to3 passes now).
+Windows support forthcoming.

 Contributors
 -------------